New York City police officer killed in Harlem shooting | DW | 22.01.2022

 The law enforcement official said they received a call shortly after 5 p.m. on Friday evening.

-A woman on the phone identified herself as the mother of a boy and said she needed help with her son.
+A woman on the phone said she needed help with one of her sons, whom she was fighting with.

 Three officers then responded to the situation on the ground floor of an apartment located on 135th Street.

-They spoke to the mother in the living room and then two police officers headed to another room at the back where her son was, when shots rang out.
+The officers spoke to the mother in the living room and then two officers headed to another room at the back where her adult son was, when shots rang out.
 Officers asked for ambulances immediately.

-New York Mayor Eric Adams, a former police officer himseslf, was at the hospital where officers were taken after the shooting.

 rm, sdi/fb (AFP, Reuters)